Let There Be Peace on Earth (album)

 Let There Be Peace on Earth is the first Christmas album from American country music artist Vince Gill.
 It was released in 1993 on MCA Nashville.
 "Have Yourself a Merry Little Christmas," one of the album's tracks, peaked at #54 on the Billboard Hot Country Singles & Tracks chart.

 Though panned by music critics, the album had broad appeal to the public.
-It reached No. 1 on the U.S. Billboard Top Holiday Albums for 1993, eventually going Platinum.
+It reached No. 1 on the U.S. Billboard Top Holiday Albums for 1993, eventually going Double Platinum.
 The album had sold 1,787,000 copies as of December 2012.